ruskofd/zookeeper-role/README.md

 ### General informations

-This Ansible role is designed to deploy and manage Apache Zookeeper instances but also for bootstraping multi-nodes clusters.
+This Ansible role is designed to deploy and manage Apache Zookeeper instances, but also for bootstraping multi-nodes ensembles (cluster).

 **Table of Contents**